jitsi/handbook/docs/dev-guide/iframe.md

 ```javascript
 api.executeCommand(command, ...arguments);
 ```

 ## **Commands**

 The command parameter is a string which contains the command name.

-The following commands are currently supported:
+The following commands are supported:

 * **displayName** - Sets the display name of the local participant.